tomalbrc/emotive/README.md

 **Storage:**

 * `storage-type`: Can be `LPMETA`, `MONGODB`, `MARIADB`, `POSTGRESQL`, or `SQLITE`
-* `database`: Defines connection details for SQL databases
+* `database`: Defines connection details for databases
 * `mongo-db-collection`: MongoDB collection name for emote data

 **GUI:**